yetanotherco/zkRust/README.md

   ```
   Make sure to have [Risc0](https://dev.risczero.com/api/zkvm/quickstart#1-install-the-risc-zero-toolchain) installed with version `v1.0.1`

-To generate your proof and send it to [Aligned Layer](https://github.com/yetanotherco/aligned_layer).
+To generate your proof and send it to [Aligned](https://github.com/yetanotherco/aligned_layer).
 First generate a local wallet keystore using `[cast](https://book.getfoundry.sh/cast/).

 ```sh
 cast wallet new-mnemonic